 - To inform your questions when you contact support.

-For problems with call flow, the Call-ID is how we identify which calls are affected.
+Problems with Calls: For problems with call flow, the Call-ID is how we identify affected calls.
 It helps us isolate customers, providers, and/or channels that may be affected.

-All of the above steps contain more ways for you to be able to identify your problem, troubleshoot it, and then communicate the problem(s) clearly in the event of contact.
+Clear and Concise Issue Description: The above steps contain more ways for you to be able to identify your problem, troubleshoot it, and then communicate the problem(s) clearly in the event of contact.

 We're all SSVVP and SSCA qualified, and whenever possible, we will cite references or point you to SIP traces for fact-checking information.